microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ### Users

-The Users key is an array of user information.
+Users is an array of user information.
+The User information is a map of key value pairs.

-The image generated then has users matching the values specified in Users The table below are the keys for the users.
+The image generated has users matching the values specified in Users.

+The table below are the keys for the users.
 To see restrictions for these keys' values, such as no empty passwords, see [users_test.go](../../tools/imagegen/configuration/users_test.go).

 |Key                |Type